Intertwined order of generalized global symmetries: Introduction

 For systems with an open boundary, for every SPT of the form in Eq.~\eqref{eq: SPT response}, preserving the zero-form and one-form symmetries inevitably leads to boundary modes.
-The one-form symmetry cannot be spontaneously broken along the (1+1)d boundary, so any gapped boundary state must necessarily break the zero-form symmetry spontaneously.
-We develop the precise criteria the boundary theory must satisfy to cancel the 't Hooft anomaly of the bulk and provide examples.
+The one-form symmetry cannot be spontaneously broken along the (1+1)d boundary\footnote{Since we are dealing with a discrete one-form symmetry, this fact is equivalent to the statement that there is no topological order in (1+1)d.}~\cite{Gaiotto-2015,Lake2018}, so any gapped boundary state must necessarily break the zero-form symmetry spontaneously.
+We develop the precise criteria that the boundary theory must satisfy to cancel the 't Hooft anomaly of the bulk and provide examples.
 We also develop two different gapped boundary states for oblique phases.
 One of these boundary conditions, which we refer to as an electric boundary condition, preserves the $G=\mathbb{Z}_N^{(0)}\times\mathbb{Z}_N^{(1)}$ symmetry of the bulk.
 This boundary condition is consistent with the SPT order of the unbroken $H=\mathbb{Z}_{N/L}^{(0)}\times\mathbb{Z}_{N/L}^{(1)}$ subgroup and results in the spontaneous breaking of $H$ at the boundary.
 The other gapped boundary condition, which we call the magnetic boundary state, preserves a magnetic $\mathbb{Z}_p^{(0)}\times\mathbb{Z}_p^{(1)}$ symmetry, resulting in the spontaneous breaking of this symmetry at the boundary.

 We also find possible gapless boundary states for $\mathbb{Z}_N^{(0)}\times\mathbb{Z}_N^{(1)}$ SPTs.
-By analyzing possible perturbations that gap the boundary, we show that the gapless state can be interpreted as a quantum critical point (or line) that has additional emergent symmetries.
+By analyzing possible perturbations that gap the boundary, we show that the gapless state can be interpreted as a quantum critical point (or critical line) that has additional emergent symmetries.
 In the simplest case, we consider the gapless boundary state of the SPT, Eq.~\eqref{eq: SPT response}, and add only perturbations that preserve the $\mathbb{Z}_N^{(0)}\times\mathbb{Z}_N^{(1)}$ symmetry coupled to the bulk.
 For $L=\gcd(N,p)\geq 4$, our gapless state is a quantum critical point (critical line for $L>4$) where the global symmetry is enhanced to $U(1)^{(0)}\times U(1)^{(0)}\times\mathbb{Z}_{N}^{(0)}\times\mathbb{Z}_N^{(1)}$.
 This critical point or line then separates two gapped phases, each of which has a different $\mathbb{Z}_N^{(0)}$ symmetry that is spontaneously broken.

 Finally, we consider generalizations of our Euclidean lattice model in which the parameter $\Theta$, the coefficient of the topological interaction, is promoted to a dynamical matter field associated with an additional $\mathbb{Z}_N^{(0)}$ global symmetry.
 We refer to this new matter field as a $\mathbb{Z}_N$ axion in analogy with the usual axion that couples to the theta term of a gauge theory in (3+1)d.
 The new $(\mathbb{Z}_N^{(0)})_\mathrm{axion}$ symmetry has a mixed 't Hooft anomaly with the original $G=\mathbb{Z}_N^{(0)}\times\mathbb{Z}_N^{(1)}$ symmetry, which ensures that no phase of this lattice model is gapped and preserves all the symmetries.
 An especially interesting phase occurs when the $(\mathbb{Z}_N^{(0)})_\mathrm{axion}$ symmetry is spontaneously broken while the remaining $G$ symmetry is preserved.
 In this case, the domain walls for the $(\mathbb{Z}_N^{(0)})_\mathrm{axion}$ symmetry separate distinct $G$ SPT states.